Rugged Muscle God Jason Momoa On Filming ’Dune’: I Felt Beautiful’

 “Working with Denis and this level of actors, I learned so much every day,” Momoa told Colbert during the Variety panel.
 “I don’t ever want to go back to not being treated that [way].
 I felt beautiful in this film.
 It’s a very hard thing to say, but I felt very beautiful.”

 Momoa also revealed a little known fact about himself: He’s not a fan of running, and apparently, he had to do a lot of in his role as Duncan Idaho.
-But in true Momoa fashion, he masked his pain behind his rugged exterior.
+But in true Momoa fashion, he masked his pain behind his rugged exterior:

 “I’ve never run this much in my life,” Momoa said.
 “The sun was setting and so we had to get the shot.
 I had to run through this windstorm to Timothée, and I couldn’t see where I was going.
 I just didn’t want to fall on my face and I didn’t want to disappoint [Villeneuve].
 But I’m not the best runner … and the amount of the chafing and the sweat that had built up, and I was like, I’m not gonna give up, I’m not gonna give up, but inside, I was crying like a little baby.
 There’s no way I want to be the black sheep in this thing, man.”